-Compressed Gas: Use and Storage Guidelines
+Compressed Gas: Storage & Handling

 - Select a cool, dry, and well-ventilated area.